CarolinaPB/InfoManagementSystems/Readme.md

 <a name="myfootnote1">[1]</a>: If the code above does not work, try this one instead:
   ```
-  create user user@localhost identified by 'password';
+  create user USER@localhost identified by 'PASSWORD';
-  GRANT ALL PRIVILEGES ON *.* TO user@localhost WITH GRANT OPTION;
+  GRANT ALL PRIVILEGES ON *.* TO USER@localhost WITH GRANT OPTION;
   ```